 Protoplasm is a mixture of small molecules such as ions, monosaccharides, amino acid, and macromolecules such as proteins, polysaccharides, lipids, etc.

 Protoplasm contains the genetic material of a cell.
-It controls the activity of the cell.
-The cytoplasm is the site for photosynthesis.
+It also controls the activity of the cell.

 J.E.
 Purkinje coined the term protoplasm.